c-blake/nio/README.md

 option names) is sufficient.
 The [FAQ](https://github.com/c-blake/nio/tree/main/FAQ.md) has more motivation.

-While one can do a few things with the `nio` command, the main point of the design is to be extendable by actual programmers doing `import nio` and nOpen, read, write, mOpen to mmap the whole thing, etc.  Such extended tools/logic must have their own documentation, but they can share the `n-foo` namespace if they want.
-Note that `nio zip` is named after functional PL terms|real world clothing zippers and is unrelated to data compression.
+While one can do a few things with the `nio` command, the main point of this design is to be extendable by actual programmers doing `import nio` and `nOpen`, read, write, `mOpen` to mmap the whole thing, etc.  Such extended tools/logic must have their own documentation, but they can share the `n-foo` namespace if they want.
+(Note that `nio zip` is named after functional PL terms|real world clothing zippers and is unrelated to data compression.)
 Convenience tools live in `utils/`.
 E.g., `transpose` is often useful in the context of schema writing (as in `c2tsv < foo | head | transpose > editMe.schema`).